Bindeo/slate/source/includes/_bulk.md

 ## Open a New Collection

-> To open, use this code:
+> To open (example of Event Type collection), use this code:

 ```php
 <?php